gwtproject/gwt-site/src/main/markdown/articles/testing_methodologies_using_gwt.md

 _March 2009_

-This article is a direct adaptation of Daniel Wellman's excellent article, [&quot;GWT: Writing Ajax Applications Test-First&quot;](http://blog.danielwellman.com/2008/11/test-first-gwt-article-in-november-2008-better-software-magazine.html), published in Better Software magazine (November 2008).</i>
+This article is a direct adaptation of Daniel Wellman's excellent article, ["GWT: Writing Ajax Applications Test-First"](http://blog.danielwellman.com/2008/11/test-first-gwt-article-in-november-2008-better-software-magazine.html), published in Better Software magazine (November 2008).</i>

 One of the core features of GWT is testability, which means we can easily test our applications using a set of tried-and-true testing tools.
 Testability for GWT applications breaks down into the three following types of testing components: